-Students will develop their critical thinking skills by examining the strategies and agendas present in radio, newspapers, and magazines, including advertisements and commercials.
+Students will develop their critical thinking skills by examining the strategies and agendas present in radio, newspapers, and magazines, television, and social media as well as in advertisements and commercials.
 In addition, students will have the opportunity to develop public speaking skills through formal speeches and informal presentations.
 Students will hone research skills and persuasive argument techniques.
 Students taking the course for Honors credit will be required to do an additional independent project.